SamJakob/agtool2/README.md

 - The main executable file is `app/__main__.py` which fetches the basic command arguments and passes them to `app/cli` which serves as the main component and entry point of the CLI 'form factor' of the application.

+## Scripts
+- Build documentation: `make docs`
+  - By default, this opens the browser.
+To avoid this, use `make docs:silent`.